-Cycling: Froome says awaiting coronavirus test as UAE Tour canceled
+Cycling: UAE Tour canceled after positive coronavirus tests

-(Reuters) - The UAE Tour featuring some of the world’s leading riders has been canceled with two stages remaining due to a coronavirus scare, four-time Tour de France champion Chris Froome said late on Thursday.
+(Reuters) - The final two stages of the UAE Tour, which is featuring some of the world’s leading riders, has been canceled due to two Italian riders testing positive for coronavirus, the Abu Dhabi Sports Council said on Thursday.

-While there was no official word from race organizers, Team Ineos rider Froome took to Twitter to say that all the riders were being tested at the hotel.
+The Council did not name the riders concerned but said that all of the race participants, staff and organizers were being screened for the flu-like virus.

+“The decision has been taken to ensure protection of all the race’s participants,” the Council said in a statement, adding that “safety comes at the top of all priorities.”

+Several riders had earlier used social media to confirm they were being tested and that the event had been canceled.

-“It’s a shame that the #UAETour has been canceled but public health must come first,” the Briton said.
+“It’s a shame that the #UAETour has been canceled but public health must come first,” four-times Tour de France winner Chris Froome said.

 “We are all awaiting testing and will remain at the hotel until further notice.
 I hope those affected make a speedy recovery and there aren’t any further cases #coronavirus.”

-Several teams also said the UCI World Tour race, which started on Sunday, had been called off.
+Several teams commented on the premature end of the UCI World Tour race, which started on Sunday.

 “We have taken note of the cancellation of the UAE Tour due to the occurrence of the coronavirus,” the Dutch Jumbo-Visma team said on their Twitter feed.